 That's a couple of steps more than I usually do on a car but this car my son is doing for a friend of his who has been down on his luck a little lately, so we are working together on it to make it special for him.

 $400?
 That's what I saved by using HC-2100 instead of some other brands

 Check out the gloss level (near 100%) and DOI on this finish:

 Who is online

-Users browsing this forum: badsix, Google Adsense [Bot] and 31 guests
+Users browsing this forum: Google Adsense [Bot], JCCLARK and 21 guests